traefik/traefik/docs/content/middlewares/headers.md

 ### `stsPreload`

-Set `STSPreload` to true to have the `preload` flag appended to the Strict-Transport-Security header.
+Set `stsPreload` to true to have the `preload` flag appended to the Strict-Transport-Security header.

 ### `forceSTSHeader`

-Set `ForceSTSHeader` to true, to add the STS header even when the connection is HTTP.
+Set `forceSTSHeader` to true, to add the STS header even when the connection is HTTP.

 ### `frameDeny`